andres-lowrie/lang/docs/content/docs/functions/_index.md

 ## Functional

-At it's core, _lang_ is a functional language meaning that certain features are baked in, in general function are first class citizens; meaning they're basically any other value and you compose them, pass them around, etc etc.

 ### Auto curry / partial application

-_lang_ will auto curry functions if supplied less parameters then expected
+_lang_ will automatically curry functions if supplied less parameters then expected

 ```
 add = (a, b) -> a + b

 add2 = add 2

-// Since add expected 2 parameters but got 1, it will return a function instead
+// Since `add` expected 2 parameters but got 1, it will return a function instead
 // of the expression at the end of its body

 add2 2